amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

   text.md:0:10: uncomparables.misc Comparison of ...
   an uncomparable: 'unique' can not be compared.

 suggests that, at column 10 of line 0, the check ``uncomparables.misc`` detected an issue where the uncomparable adjective "unique" was compared, as in "very unique".
-The command line utility can also print the list of suggestions in JSON using the ``--json`` flag.
+The command-line utility can also print the list of suggestions in JSON using the ``--json`` flag.
 In this case, the output is considerably richer:

 .. code-block:: javascript